-- Useful Information --

 - Accept your Offer and Clear your Conditions

-Accepting your offer gives us a clear indication that you intend to start your studies at WMG in September 2019.
-If you need a Tier 4 visa to study in the UK, it is a requirement that you accept the offer before we can issue you with a CAS (Confirmation of Acceptance for Study).
+Accepting your offer gives us a clear indication that you intend to start your studies at WMG in October 2022.
+If you need a visa to study in the UK, it is a requirement that you accept the offer before we can issue you with a CAS (Confirmation of Acceptance for Study).
 Please also ensure you clear any outstanding conditions - ask us if you are unsure.

 - Apply for Accommodation

 Warwick offers postgraduate students on-campus and off-campus rooms, as well as family accommodation.
 When applications for accommodation open, you'll be able to submit via the Warwick Accomodation website.
-You must have an offer of a place on our courses before you can apply for accommodation.
+You must have an offer of a place on our courses before you can apply for accommodation and you will only be allocated accommodation once your offer is unconditional.

 We would strongly advise you to apply through our accommodation office rather than private landlords.
 Please seek advice from our Student Union if renting a private property.